ReeceTeramoto/RestaurantMenu/README.md

 ### MATLAB Version

-1. Ensure you have MATLAB installed, or use GNU Octave (free alternative)
+1. Ensure you have MATLAB or GNU Octave installed on your system
 2. Run the application using one of these methods:
    ```matlab
    % Main GUI application (MATLAB only)